Undefined behavior: Risks

 C and C++ standards have several forms of undefined behavior throughout, which offer increased liberty in compiler implementations and compile-time checks at the expense of undefined run-time behavior if present.
 In particular, the ISO standard for C has an appendix listing common sources of undefined behavior.
 Moreover, compilers are not required to diagnose code that relies on undefined behavior.
 Hence, it is common for programmers, even experienced ones, to rely on undefined behavior either by mistake, or simply because they are not well-versed in the rules of the language that can span hundreds of pages.
 This can result in bugs that are exposed when a different compiler, or different settings, are used.
 Testing or fuzzing with dynamic undefined behavior checks enabled, e.g., the Clang sanitizers, can help to catch undefined behavior not diagnosed by the compiler or static analyzers.

 Undefined behavior can lead to security vulnerabilities in software.
 For example, buffer overflows and other security vulnerabilities in the major web browsers are due to undefined behavior.
 When GCC's developers changed their compiler in 2008 such that it omitted certain overflow checks that relied on undefined behavior, CERT issued a warning against the newer versions of the compiler.
 Linux Weekly News pointed out that the same behavior was observed in PathScale C, Microsoft Visual C++ 2005 and several other compilers; the warning was later amended to warn about various compilers.

+Examples

-Examples in C and C++
+C and C++

 The major forms of undefined behavior in C can be broadly classified as: spatial memory safety violations, temporal memory safety violations, integer overflow, strict aliasing violations, alignment violations, unsequenced modifications, data races, and loops that neither perform I/O nor terminate.

 In C the use of any automatic variable before it has been initialized yields undefined behavior, as does integer division by zero, signed integer overflow, indexing an array outside of its defined bounds (see buffer overflow), or null pointer dereferencing.
 In general, any instance of undefined behavior leaves the abstract execution machine in an unknown state, and causes the behavior of the entire program to be undefined.

 Due to the fact that string literals are usually stored in read-only memory, attempting to modify one causes undefined behavior: